 We’ve recommended coconut oil many times before.
 There are a ton of good reasons to adopt this healthy fat.
 But one of the best is its ability to give your metabolism a little goose, while suppressing your appetite.

-Because unlike other saturated fats (which aren’t the devil the mainstream has made them out to be, but that’s a story for another day), coconut oil has a bunch of medium-chain fats, or MCTs.
-And those MCTs are the key to the metabolism tweak we’re looking for.
+Because unlike other saturated fats (which aren’t the devil the mainstream has made them out to be either, but that’s a story for another day), coconut oil has a bunch of medium-chain fats, or MCTs.
+And those MCTs are the key to the metabolism tweak that leads to the fat burning we’re looking for.

 A number of studies have shown that medium-chain triglyceride fats lead to a speedier metabolic reaction than long-chain fats.1,2,3 Which means by replacing some of the other fats in diet with coconut oil could help you shed a few pounds, or maintain a healthy weight.